Dielectric nonlocal metasurfaces for fully solid-state ultra-thin optical systems: Fundamental Trade-offs and Nonlocal Metasurface Design

 \subsection{Nonlocal structures based on a single guided-mode resonance -- Operational principle and trade-offs}

 In order to better understand the physics and design trade-offs of nonlocal space-squeezing devices, we first consider one of the simplest possible planar structures that can implement the nonlocal phase function in Eq. (\ref{eq:2}), by relying on a guided-mode resonance, as in Ref. \cite{guo2020squeeze}.
-Fig. \ref{fig1}(b) shows the structure under consideration, which is essentially a simple dielectric resonator comprised of two quarter-wavelength-thick dielectric plates (acting as mirrors with relatively large, real, partial reflection coefficient), spaced by half a wavelength at the resonant frequency, $\omega_r$, of the first even Fabry-Pérot-like resonance at normal incidence.
-Under oblique plane-wave incidence with transverse wavenumber $k_t=k_0 \sin \theta$, at a frequency near $\omega_r$ the transmission coefficient can be described locally by a single-resonance model (see Supplementary material, Eq.
+Fig. \ref{fig1}(b) shows the structure under consideration, which is essentially a simple dielectric resonator comprised of two quarter-wavelength-thick dielectric plates (acting as mirrors with relatively large, real, reflection coefficient), spaced by half a wavelength at the resonant frequency, $\omega_r$, of the first even Fabry-Pérot-like resonance at normal incidence.
+The spacer layer is assumed to be made of a material with relative permittivity equal to unity (but any transparent material that provides enough contrast with the dielectric plates would also work, as further discussed below).
+Under oblique plane-wave incidence with transverse wavenumber $k_t=k_0 \sin \theta$, at a frequency near $\omega_r$ the transmission coefficient can be described locally by a single-resonance model (see supporting information, Eq.
 (S5))

 where $\gamma_0$ is the resonance linewidth, which is assumed to be invariant with $k_t$, and $\omega \left( {{k}_{t}} \right)$ is the dispersion relation of the resonant mode, namely, the dispersion relation of the guided leaky mode responsible for the Fabry-Pérot-like resonance.
 The transmission phase at frequencies near the eigenfrequency $\omega \left( {{k}_{t}} \right)$ of the guided mode is